 Stockholders of record as of the close of business on April 18, 2022 are entitled to notice of, and, as described in this paragraph, to vote at, the Annual Meeting, or any adjournment or postponement thereof.
 Holders of our Class A common stock are entitled to one vote for each share held of record on all matters submitted to a vote of stockholders.
 Holders of our Class B common stock are currently entitled to ten votes for each share held of record on all matters submitted to a vote of stockholders.
+Holders of our Class A common stock holders.
 Holders of our Class A common stock and Class B common stock will vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law.